openzipkin/brave/README.md

 I introduced [Flume](http://flume.apache.org/) instead of Scribe as Flume is still actively maintained, easier to deploy, has good documentation and extensions are written in Java.

-The `ZipkinSpanCollectorSink`, part of `flume-zipkin-collector-sink` module submits spans to the Zipkin collector service.
+The `ZipkinSpanCollectorSink`, part of [flume-zipkin-collector-sink](http://github.com/kristofa/flume-zipkin-collector-sink) repo submits spans to the Zipkin collector service.
-The `ZipkinMetricsSink`, part of `flume-zipkin-metrics-sink` module submits custom annotations with duration (to measure certain sections of the code) to the [Metrics](http://metrics.codahale.com) library.
+The `ZipkinMetricsSink`, part of [flume-zipkin-metrics-sink](http://github.com/kristofa/flume-zipkin-metrics-sink) module submits custom annotations with duration (to measure certain sections of the code) to the [Metrics](http://metrics.codahale.com) library.
 Metrics builds histograms for the metrics and sends the data to a back-end system for storage and visualisation.
 Metrics supports multiple back-ends but the sink implementation today supports
 [graphite](http://graphite.wikidot.com).